Inferno Movie – Travel to the Filming Locations

 Florence

 The capital of Italy’s Tuscany region, Florence has been called the birthplace of the Renaissance.
-With beautiful architecture, thousands of historical artifacts, and of course delicious authentic Italian food and wine, it’s no wonder that Florence receives over 13 million visitors a year.
+With beautiful architecture, thousands of historical artifacts, and course delicious authentic Italian food and wine, it’s no wonder that Florence receives over 13 million visitors a year.

 Florence is known for its many museums like the Accademia Gallery where you can see Michelangelo’s David as well as other magnificent artwork, it is also one of the locations visited in the movie.